-- The CHC has a website that hosts several frequently asked questions regarding events and gatherings; CDC FAQ's for Event Planners.
+- The CDC has a website that hosts several frequently asked questions regarding events and gatherings; CDC FAQ's for Event Planners.

 Along with the previously listed practices in the last two sections, additional resources from the CDC can be found by clicking here for the CDC's event and gathering guidance website.
-Also developed by the CDC is a very helpful checklist for those planning events that wish to incorporate COVID-19 prevention practices, and can be found by clicking here (PDF).
+Also, the CDC has helpful information for those planning events that wish to incorporate COVID-19 prevention practices, and can be found by clicking here.